LamseyD/LamseyD/README.md

 My name is Dinh Lam Dang and I'm a 5th year computer engineer at York University in Toronto, ON.
 I'm currently working at BlackBerry QNX as a Operating System software developer.
 In my free time, I primarily use TypeScript/JavaScript with ReactJS, React Native and Next.JS.

-A few of my hobbies: Chess :crown:, Baseball :baseball:, Airplanes 🛩️, Video Games :video_game:, Beers :beer:
+A few of my hobbies: Chess :crown:, Poker :black_joker:, Baseball :baseball:, Airplanes 🛩️, Video Games :video_game:, Beers :beer:

 #### Current projects
 * Beer-Me :beer: - Beer recipe lookup page - NextJS and TailwindCSS